websharpstudios/website/README.md

 # 💡 Chemical Weapon - OR - Energy Drink Ingredient?

-Welcome to the **Chemical Weapon OR Energy Drink Ingredient?**, a fun and educational game where you are invited to guess each compound is used for chemical weapons or the ingredient of an energy drink, or both?
+Welcome to the **Chemical Weapon OR Energy Drink Ingredient?**, a fun and educational game where you are invited to guess wether each compound is a chemical weapon or energy drink ingredient.

 ---